-Ms. Yasuko Hasegawa, President of KCG School, continued the ceremony.The president of the school reiterated the fact that the KCG Museum, which houses a set of computers used by the school in the past, was recently recognized as the first "Distributed Computer Museum" in Japan by the Information Processing Society of Japan, and that an alumnus of the school was appointed as the president of CSK Systems, a leading software company in Japan.After calling on the students to take pride in their alma mater, he said, "Japan, a nation of technology, is standing on the edge of a cliff because young people have lost interest in science.You, the graduates, have a great responsibility to pass the baton to the next generation without letting it fall into ruin.I hope that you will inherit the tradition of KCG and play an active role as an IT pioneer in the age of ubiquitous computing while cherishing the relationship with not only the graduates but also with more than 38,000 alumni.Mr.
-Toshiharu Hasegawa, President of KCGI, said, "Now is an opportune time for information technology to demonstrate its true value in the midst of the global recession.I hope that you will continue your efforts and improve your knowledge more broadly and deeply in the future.
+KCG Dean Yasuko Hasegawa then delivered the ceremonial address.The president reiterated that the "KCG Archives," which houses a set of computers used by the institute in the past, was recently certified by the Information Processing Society of Japan as the nation's first "Distributed Computer Museum," and that an alumnus was appointed president of CSK Systems, one of Japan's leading software companies.He called on the students to take pride in their alma maters and said, "Japan, a technological nation, is standing on the edge of a cliff due to young people's shift away from science and other factors.You, the graduates, have a grave responsibility to pass the baton to the next generation without letting this be the downfall of the company.I hope that you will continue the tradition of KCG and become an IT pioneer in the age of ubiquitous computing, while cherishing your connections not only with alumni but also with the more than 38,000 alumni," he said in his farewell address.President Toshiharu Hasegawa of KCGI said, "Now is a good time for information technology to demonstrate its true value in the midst of the global recession.I hope that you will continue your efforts and further broaden or deepen your knowledge.

-Mr. Ken Yoshimura of KCGI, representing the graduates and alumni, said, "IT is an infrastructure, and it will continue to advance.I would like to contribute to society as a high-level engineer by making the most of the skills and knowledge I have cultivated, and I will do my best as a member of the alumni for the development of my alma mater," he said in his powerful "graduation address.
+On behalf of the graduates and alumni, Mr. Akira Yoshimura of KCGI said, "IT is an infrastructure, and it will continue to advance further in the future.In his graduation address, he stated emphatically, "I would like to make the most of the skills and knowledge I have acquired and contribute to society as an advanced engineer, and I would like to do my best as a member of the alumni association for the development of my alma mater.